Gluten-Free Red Velvet Cookies

 Instructions

-• Stir in the egg, and vanilla and mix well.
+• Stir in the egg, vanilla extract, and mix.
 Add buttermilk and mix until well incorporated.

 • Preheat oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.